Forensic Scientist

 Hi, I'm writing a research paper.
 How often do you have to present evidence in front of a jury as an expert witness and has it become more difficult as the popularity of crime dramas has increased?

-Asked by Madison over 10 years ago
+Asked by Madison about 11 years ago

 That depends on a lot of factors.
 In Cleveland I went to court a lot more often because--since it was a coroner's office--practically every case was a homicide and many went to trial.
 In Florida at the police department we have few homicides and a lot of burglaries and such, the types of crimes that tend to get pled out or dismissed.
 So I might go to court twice in one week and then not again for three months.
 And yes, the popularity of crime dramas has definitely made things more difficult because a jury expects to be 'wowed' with cool science in each and every case, and sometimes that just isn't there.
 It's not a bad thing that there's increased scrutiny on forensic testimony, of course, only that expectations can be unrealistic--in both directions.
 It can harm the prosecution's case if the jury expects DNA evidence in, say, a robbery case where someone walked in and walked out and didn't leave any DNA, and it can harm a defense's case if the jury has such faith in science that that evidence is all they give weight to.
 (Excuse the clunky grammar please.)